DenktMit-eG/help-free-speech/README.md

 # help-free-speech
-Afforts by the German DenktMit association to foster free speech in russia.
+Efforts by the german DenktMit cooperative to foster free speech in repressive countries